- Identify the right prioritization framework for your testing team and download a template

 -

-The program manager, who is responsible for the overall framework and final scoring
+Program manager – Responsible for the framework and final scoring

 -